locationtech/geogig/doc/manual/source/interaction/geopackage-import-export.rst

 GeoPackage import and export Web-API
 ====================================

 `GeoPackage <http://www.geopackage.org/>`_ is an open, standards-based, platform-independent, portable, self-describing, compact format for transferring geospatial information.

-The GeoPackage import-export GeoGig Web-API allows for downloading a repository snapshot or a subset of it as a GeoPackage file, and for uploading a GeoPackage file and import its vector layers into the GeoGig repository.
+The GeoPackage import/export GeoGig Web-API allows for downloading a repository snapshot, or a subset of it, as a GeoPackage file and for uploading a GeoPackage file and importing its vector layers into the GeoGig repository.

 GeoPackage export